(Written by Juliet Gutch, edited by Esme Gutch)

 Water

 Wordsworth grew up as a young child to the sound of a river running over rocks.
 He responded spontaneously and intensely to water, finding in it an expression of some aspect – creativity, infinity, immortality, goodness, or unity – of the universal spirit which he recognised in humans and nature.
 Images of water from the sound and the surface of the sea to brooks, rivers, streams, fountains, waterfalls, and lakes occur frequently in his work and express his thoughts and beliefs.
-Of all the characteristics of water, the one which was of most poignancy to Wordsworth was that of motion, appearing as a prominent presence in his life and theme in his poetry.
-He composed poems as he walked, evoking the metre and rhythm of striding alongside mountain brooks and wandering around lakes.
-In Tintern Abbey he writes of the ‘motion that impels / All thinking things, all objects of all thought / And rolls through all things.’

 Motion